Adaptive Preregistration for Modelling

 “Model Checking” goes by many names (“conditional verification”, “quantitative verification”, “model output verification” ), and refers to a series of analyses that assess a model’s performance in representing the system of interest (Conn et al. 2018).
 Model checking aids in diagnosing assumption violations, and reveals where a model might need to be altered to better represent the data, and therefore system (Conn et al. 2018).
 Quantitative model checking diagnostics include goodness of fit, tests on residuals or errors, such as for heteroscedascity, cross-correlation, and autocorrelation (Jakeman, Letcher, and Norton 2006).

-4.3.1 Quantitative Model Checking
+4.3.1 Quantitative model checking

 Preregistration Item